BitEscrow/escrow-sdk/docs/guides/contract.md

 - [Contract API Routes](./api/contract.md)
 - [Contract Interfaces](./interfaces/contract.md)

+> Notice any mistakes, or something missing?
+Please let us know!
+> You can submit an issue here: [Submit Issue](https://github.com/BitEscrow/escrow-core/issues/new/choose)

 ## Creating a Contract

 Before creating a contract, you will need a completed [proposal](proposal.md#building-a-proposal) document, and (optional) signatures of endorsement.